mkohler/cython_swig/README.rst

     file, cy_adder.c in this case.

     Compile and link that, and we get an so. file that we can import at the Python prompt.
-Let's see it.
+Let's try it out.

 demo of Cython's add()
 ======================